StreamedLine/intraseller/README.md

 todo:

-seperate question and answer controllers
-	(and perhaps having many controllers is better than multitasking)

-Allow things to be deleted by the authorized users
+Allow answers and bullets to be deleted by the authorized users

-Bullets
-	bullets should belong to users
-	should be deletable by user which created them

 make views look nice
 	make time/dates look nicer